Brad Webb

 Blair Powell

-Director & Member of Audit Committee
+Director and Chair of the Audit & Finance Committee

 Blair Powell

-Director & Member of Audit Committee
+Director and Chair of the Audit & Finance Committee

 A Director of Castle since 2009 and 30 years’ experience in public practice accounting.